Pre-Departure Information | Gorillas to Cape Town

 Tel:+263 13 40509-11 Mobile: +263 773 496 695

-This trip starts in Victoria Falls on Sunday morning and departs Victoria Falls on Monday morning, allowing you a day to explore.
+This trip starts in Victoria Falls on Sunday morning, then departs Victoria Falls on Monday morning, giving you a full day to explore the falls.
 Should you wish to explore Victoria Falls extensively, arrive earlier.

 Trips Departing Dar es Salaam, Tanzania

 From Julius Nyerere International Airport to Kipepeo Campsite is a one hour taxi ride.
 We can arrange a transfer on booking.
 A number of people actually join the trip in Zanzibar, a short flight from Dar.

 Kipepeo Campsite – Plot 4, Mjimwema, Kigamboni, Dar es Salaam

 Tel: +255 (0)754 276 178 or +255 (0)713 757 515